christensen5/QMEE-archived-/WeeklyModules/C_Programming/Part_06-Functions.md

 Write a recursive function that will print any given amount of Fibonacci numbers.

 ### 7- Recursion bugs:
 Ever hear about fork bombs or recursive bombs?
-Read up on these to find out what they are
+Read up on these to find out what they are.
+Don't try these at home!